deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 Today, though, was different and Drew was not tending to the backlog.
 Today, Ceres was hosting some ET guests with some promising technology to sell.

 Anything that got the mining ship HCS-501 *‘I Met God And She Booped My Nose’* out of mothball and back out among the belt where she belonged was a good thing in Drew’s book.
 The ship had depended on nukes to do its job, but the supply of *those* had dried up like spit on a barbecue the moment Hephaestus lost one.
-The ship wasn’t a cost-effective surveyor, and the Consortium didn’t even know where to *begin* researching an alternative, so the poor girl had been “landed” on Ceres’ ultra-low-gravity surface where not even her prodigious mass could do her any harm, and handed over the accountants.
+The ship wasn’t a cost-effective surveyor, and the Consortium didn’t even know where to *begin* researching an alternative, so the poor girl had been “landed” on Ceres’ ultra-low-gravity surface where not even her prodigious mass could do her any harm, and handed over to the accountants.

 She’d paid for herself just in one rock.
 But Drew loved spaceships, and seeing one he’d briefly captained sitting out there on the asteroidal plain, abandoned and unused, was just an extra twist to the knife in his beer belly.